Skip to main content

 Introduction to Rehabilitation: Health-Care System (RH-120) — 50 hours

-This course introduces students to the roles and responsibilities of health care providers in rehabilitation services.
-Topics include an overview of the Canadian health care system, regional health authorities, and the unique roles of professionals in occupational therapy, physical therapy, speech-language pathology, and audiology.
-Ethical and legal responsibilities in health care are also explored.
+This course introduces students to the roles and responsibilities of health care providers working in rehabilitation services.
+Topics include the function of the Canadian health care system and regional health authorities.
+Students will examine the common practices and unique roles of occupational therapy, physical therapy, speech language pathology and audiology.
+In addition, crucial ethical and legal responsibilities in the health care field are explored.

 Anatomy, Physiology, and Medical Terminology I (RH-240) — 84 hours